-Located in a family owned garden centre business in the village of Four Marks in Hampshire, The Black Dog Workshop provides a purpose built and welcoming creative space for woodturners.
+Located in a family owned garden centre business in the village of Four Marks in Hampshire, the Workshop provides a purpose built and welcoming creative space for woodturners.
 The goal is to promote turning to a wider audience, both young and old and encourage a sense of achievement and confidence through the art of turning.

 When you come to the workshop to learn about turning or even to give it a try, you can be assured of a first class day of skill-learning in an informal atmosphere with an energetic, knowledgeable and patient tutor.
 Look over the courses available and make a booking for the one that suits your needs or curiosity.
 Contact the workshop if you have any queries and we’ll be happy to help.

-The Black Dog Workshop is founded on a basis of promoting woodturning and encouraging self confidence and a sense of achievement through woodturning and is fully equipped for beginners through to experienced turners.
+The workshop is founded on the basis of promoting woodturning and encouraging self confidence and a sense of achievement through woodturning and is fully equipped for beginners through to experienced turners.

-Bathed in natural light from five, one metre high windows to the north-east and a large window to the south-east over looking the Hampshire country side, The Black Dog workshop is a haven for woodturning creatives.
+Bathed in natural light from five, one metre high windows to the north-east and a large window to the south-east over looking the Hampshire country side, the workshop is a haven for woodturning creatives.

 The main workshop lathe is an Axminster 2030 Trade lathe.
 It is a beast of a machine and allows pieces to be turned up to 20″ over the bed and up to a whopping 39″ using the bed extention.
 This is where I do my own turning as well as make the videos enjoyed on YouTube.
 It is also the demonstration lathe used during lessons..

 For open days and larger demonstrations, a good view is important when learning to turn, so this lathe has four HD cameras pointing to it with the images displayed in real time on a screen next to the lathe to allow students an unprecedented view of what is actually happening to the piece and the tools during every aspect of the demonstration

 Four Lathe Stations